ybaris/Data-Mapping-Exercise-City-of-Paterson/README.md

 # Data-Mapping-Exercise-City-of-Paterson
 This is an exercise project for data mapping with certain questions and metrics.
-More info on readme file
+Check the word file for explanation, questions, and metrics.